-Check out the parts of the acoustic guitar diagram (larger version below) to learn the different parts of the acoustic guitar.
+Check out the parts of a guitar diagram (larger version below) to learn the different parts of the acoustic guitar.

-Below the diagram there is further explanation for each of the parts.
+Below the diagram, there is a further explanation for each of the parts.

 Parts of the Acoustic Guitar Explained

-Machine Heads: The machine heads are very important- they are the mechanisms that control the tensions of the strings.
+The machine heads are very important.
+They are the mechanisms that control the tensions of the strings.
 Part of the machine head is the tuning peg (or tuning knob).

 The tuning peg, like the name suggests, is used to adjust the tension of the string to allow you to tune the string correctly.
-The tuning peg turns a cog which is connected to a ‘capstan’.
+Does the tuning peg turn a cog that is connected to a ‘capstan’.
 The capstan is what holds the string in place.

 The nut (along with the bridge saddle [a.k.a. bridge nut]) also controls how high above the fretboard the strings are.
 This is what is often referred to as the action of the guitar.